stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 <!-------------------------- Start your work below ---------------------------->

-My repositories does not have an R project embedded.
-Consequently, the next code assumes that
+My repository does not contain an R project to indicate the rood of the project.
+To address this, I’ve created a `.here` file that serves as a reference point for the root of the repository, regardless of the location of the Rmd file.

+Now, we can utilize the `here()` function as outlined below.

 ``` r
 dir.create(here("output"),